minima-global/storefront/README.md

 The instructions below demonstrate how to host MiniDapps on a website.

 1. Create a directory to host the storefront.
-That should contain `dapps.json` (described in [store configuration](#store-configuration)) and an icon for the storefront.
+That should contain `dapps.json` (described in [store configuration](#store-configuration)) and the storefront icon.
 2. Now create a `json` file that points to the publicly available web address of the `dapps.json` above.
 For example, imagine the storefront is hosted at the web location _http://awesome.webserver.url/miniDapps/dapps.json_.
 The `json` configuration file, which we'll call `awesome.json`, would look like this:

 ```